-In this article we will read that what are the last mile delivery challenges and opportunities.
+In this article, we will talk about the last mile delivery challenges and opportunities.
 Over the last couple of years, eCommerce has grown into a $3.88 trillion global market.
 According to a report by Accenture, eCommerce sales are expected to reach $4.48 trillion by the end of 2021.

-As the market keeps growing, we are observing drastic changes in the buyers’ needs and expectations, especially in the shipping and logistics department.
-Earlier, an estimated delivery time of 5-6 days was considered normal, but now if companies take the same time for delivery, shoppers are likely to cancel the order as they know that other companies might deliver the same product within a few hours.
+As the market keeps growing, we observe drastic changes in the buyers’ needs and expectations, especially in the shipping and logistics department.
+For example, earlier, an estimated delivery time of 5-6 days was considered normal, but now if companies take the same time for delivery, shoppers are likely to cancel the order as they know that other companies might deliver the same product within a few hours.

 To fulfil the growing need for seamless, immediate delivery, retailers are looking for fast, flexible last mile delivery solutions.
 To understand this, we first need to know what last mile delivery means and what are the major last mile problems.